insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-In Vermont, Progressive offers the cheapest average premium at $926 per year.
-For comparison, the statewide average monthly cost is $110, though individual rates vary depending on your driving profile, location, and vehicle.
+Drivers in Vermont can find the cheapest average premium with Progressive, at $980 per year.
+By comparison, the statewide average monthly cost is $125.
+Keep in mind that rates vary for each driver depending on factors like driving record, ZIP code, and vehicle type.

 Key Takeaways

-• Progressive offers the lowest car insurance rates in Vermont, at $926 per year, which is about 30% the state average.
+• Progressive has the cheapest average premium in Vermont, coming in at $980 per year – about $524 compared to the state average.

-Below are the annual premiums from the cheapest car insurance companies in Vermont.
+Here are the annual averages from the most affordable insurance companies in Vermont.

 CompanyAverage annual rates